MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 In this panel, you can specify the intervals included on the filter panel, as well as the order policy by which they will be organized.

-Save your selections using **Save** (shown in red in the following image).
-Select **Run** (shown in blue) once you are ready to apply your settings.
+Save your selections using **Save**.
+Select **Run** once you are ready to apply your settings.
 Once processing has completed, your definitions now dictate how other users can search and filter for customers using the **Profiles** page.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter-save-run.png "Save and Run")